-6 How has the OECD's project on base erosion and profit shifting (BEPS) affected the applicable transfer pricing rules?
+How has the OECD's project on base erosion and profit shifting (BEPS) affected the applicable transfer pricing rules?

-In the Income Tax Code (Law 4172/2013) there is direct reference to the OECD Guidelines, therefore any change in the guidelines of BEPS Actions 8-10 impact the intra-group transactions of Greek companies.
-The code also provides for intra-group restructurings and the valuation of related intangibles.
-However, the MoF has not issued circulars relating to the implementation of the code.
-On 21 June 2018, the OECD issued guidelines on Hard-to-Value Intangibles (BEPS Action 8) and on the Transactional Profit Split Method (BEPS 10).
+In the Income Tax Code, there is direct reference to the OECD Guidelines; therefore, any change in the guidelines of BEPS Actions 8-10 or the 2017 OECD Transfer Pricing Guidelines impacts the intragroup transactions of Greek companies.
+The Code also provides for intragroup restructurings and the valuation of related intangibles.

+On 21 June 2018, the OECD issued guidelines on hard-to-value intangibles (BEPS Action 8) and on the transactional profit split method (BEPS 10).
 However, the MoF has not issued circulars relating to the implementation of these new guidelines.
-In this respect the revisions made by the final reports on BEPS Actions 8-10 may be considered as currently effective.
-Nevertheless, it is expected that further guidelines will should be provided by way of ministerial circulars.
+In this respect, the revisions made by the final reports on BEPS Actions 8-10 may be considered as currently effective.
+Nevertheless, it is expected that further guidelines will be provided by way of ministerial circulars.